Lattices, injective metrics and the $K(\pi,1)$ conjecture: Review of posets, Artin groups and injective metric spaces

 \bp Note that since $X$ has dimension $n$, the $\ell^\infty$ orthoscheme complex of $X$ has finitely many isometry types of cells: the standard orthoscheme $k$-simplices, where $k \leq n$.
 The proof of~\cite[Theorem~7.13]{bridson_haefliger} adapts without change to this situation. \ep

 One key property in the study of Helly graphs is the following local-to-global statement (see~\cite{chalopin_chepoi_hirai_osajda}).
 Recall that a \emph{clique} of a graph is a complete subgraph.
-A graph is called \emph{clique-Helly} if its family of maximal cliques satisfies the Helly property.
+A graph is called \emph{clique-Helly} if its family of maximal cliques satisfies the Helly property (i.e. any family of pairwise intersecting maximal cliques has non-empty intersection).
 The triangle complex of a simplicial graph $X$ is the simplicial $2$-complex whose $1$-skeleton is $X$, and whose $2$-simplices correspond to triangles in $X$.

 \bthm \cite[Theorem~3.5]{chalopin_chepoi_hirai_osajda} Let $X$ denote a graph.
 Then $X$ is Helly if and only if $X$ is clique-Helly and its triangle complex is simply connected. \ethm

 In order to transfer this local-to-global property to injective metric spaces, we will need the following technical lemma.
 Say that a metric space is \emph{$\eps$-coarsely injective} (for some $\eps \geq 0$) if, for any families $(x_i)_{i \in I}$ in $X$ and $(r_i)_{i \in I}$ in $\R_+$ such that $\forall i,j \in I, d(x_i,x_j) \leq r_i+r_j$, we have $\bigcap_{i \in I} B_X(x_i,r_i+\eps) \neq \emptyset$.
 Note that when $\eps=0$, we recover the definition of an injective metric space.